 3. You are a new Tesla owner/driver/borrower/renter who is unfamiliar with Tesla/EV charging etiquette and are unaware that after the car finishes charging you should kindly move it to a nearby standard parking space so the next person will have access to the charging infrastructure.

 4. You are a Tesla owner on the bleeding edge of the lunatic fringe of Tesla/EV ownership.
 Perhaps you feel that – because you have the means to own a Tesla, that you are somehow above/better than everyone around and you now have the right to park your car in the charging space for as long as you like.
-If this is your reasoning – then you, my friend, are an entitled little bully and are no better than those who block access with their garish toy trucks.
+If this is your reasoning – then you, my friend, are an entitled little bully and are no better than those who block charging access with their garish toy trucks.
 In my experience this type of Tesla/EV owner is rare, yet I have heard reports that they do exist.

 Misunderstandings Do Happen

-As stated earlier, sometimes EV owners who are new to the world of EV’s and have not learned the appropriate EV charging etiquette might mistakenly leave their EV parked in an EV charging space for much longer than needed after the car’s charge is complete – I did this a few times early on and quickly learned my lesson.
+As stated earlier, sometimes EV owners who are new to the world of EV’s and have not learned the appropriate EV charging etiquette might mistakenly leave their EV parked in an EV charging space for much longer than needed after the car’s charge is complete – I did this a few times early on in EV ownership and quickly learned my lesson.
 Most of these infractions are innocent mistakes that can easily be remedied with gentle education of the new EV driver either with a few words or an informational card/flyer left for when the driver returns.

 However, some entitled EV drivers seem to be treating EV spaces as a pass to free parking, not at all caring about the other EV drivers who need to stop and fill up their “electron tanks” so they can get on down the road.
 In the following photo, we see a Tesla parked and not charging in an EV only charging space – how rude.